Somayyah/website/content/posts/linux_xxd_how_to_create_reverse_hexdump_files.md

 date: 2024-11-15
 description: Using xxd to convert files to hexdump files and revert them back to their original format
 type: "post"
-tags: ["linux", "unix", "commands", "how-to","technology","explain-like-i'm-five","hacks", "reverse-engineering", "OverTheWire"]
+tags: ["linux", "unix", "commands", "how-to", "technology", "explain-like-i'm-five", "hacks", "reverse-engineering", "OverTheWire", "hexdump", "gzip", "compression", "bandit-challenge"]

 ---

 In this post I aim to explain what and how to interact with hex dump files and to solve a simple challenge to enforce learning.